R. Kelly: 2006–2009: Double Up and Untitled, Africa

 In 2008, before and after being acquitted on charges of producing child sexual abuse material, Billboard reported that Kelly had plans to release his newest album titled 12 Play: Fourth Quarter in the summer of that year but the album was postponed.
 Billboard named Kelly among the most successful artists ever for its 50th Anniversary List.
 In the spring, the promotional single "Hair Braider", peaked at No. 56 on Billboard's R&B chart.
 On July 28, the entire album leaked online, causing the title to be scrapped.

 In February 2009, Kelly announced that he was working on a new album called Untitled with a projected release date of September 29, but it had been delayed to December.
 In June 2009, he released his first mixtape, The "Demo" Tape, presented by DJ Skee and DJ Drama.

 Kelly headlined the Arise African Fashion Awards in Johannesburg, South Africa, on June 20, 2009.
 He performed in Cape Town, followed by Nigeria as part of the annual ThisDay music and fashion festival in July.
 That same month, he released "Number One", featuring singer-songwriter Keri Hilson.
 Then, on December 1, Kelly's untitled ninth solo album was released.
 It charted on the Billboard 200 at number four.
-More singles from the album include "Echo", "Supaman High" and "Be My #2".
+More singles from the album include "Echo", "Supaman High" and "Be My No. 2".
 In January 2010, Kelly performed in Kampala, Uganda.
 "I'm very excited about my first visit to Africa, I've dreamed about this for a long time and it's finally here", Kelly said in a statement.
 "It will be one of the highlights of not only my career but my life.
 I can't wait to perform in front of my fans in Africa—who have been some of the best in the world."